r2d2m/awesome/README.md

 *   [2401lucas/Save-System](https://github.com/2401lucas/Save-System) - A Simple C# Save and Load System that has the ability to track achievements, load data from several files and modify data without needing to modify the whole Object.
 Usable in C# & Unity
 *   [Sherbb/DeepAction](https://github.com/Sherbb/DeepAction) - A platform to create ability based action games on in Unity.
 *   [WAYN-Games/MGM-Ability](https://github.com/WAYN-Games/MGM-Ability) -
-*   [Ikaroon/AbilityDesigner](https://github.com/Ikaroon/AbilityDesigner) - A plugin which gives you a dynamic, extendable and user friendly tool for the creation of abilities in games.
+*   [Ikaroon/AbilityDesigner](https://github.com/Ikaroon/AbilityDesigner) - (Outdated) A plugin which gives you a dynamic, extendable and user friendly tool for the creation of abilities in games.
 *   [AlexBola/ABinder](https://github.com/AlexBola/ABinder) - Tiny framework which gives ability to bind different types of data to Unity components fast and simply.
 *   [yerkko/Bullet-Hell](https://github.com/yerkko/Bullet-Hell) - Simple bullet hell scripts 🕹
 *   [Bagoum/danmokou](https://github.com/Bagoum/danmokou) - A bullet hell engine for Unity.